Carlos1Costa/gameboy-examples/README.md

 SameBoy is an open source Game Boy (DMG) and Game Boy Color (CGB) emulator, written in portable C. Sameboy runs in a SDL frontend for Linux, and libretro as its core.
 It also includes a text-based debugger with an expression evaluator.
 Pretty good tool for the homebrew endeavour.

-## Building assets

-Some of the examples have assets (tilesets, tilemaps, sprites,...).
-If you changes the images, you will have to rebuild assets.
-You will first need to install [img2gb](https://github.com/flozz/img2gb), wich is a tool to Convert Images to GameBoy Tileset and Tilemap.
-The installation can be done with the following command:

-    sudo pip install img2gb

-Then, just run the following command (from the example directory):

-    make assets

 # Examples Index (GameBoy Code)

 This repository contains example programs for the Nintendo GameBoy video game console.